Public Health

 1 | These courses do not count toward the ten required courses. |

-In addition, students must complete one elective course in epidemiology of infectious diseases (approved by the student’s adviser and the DGS).
+In addition, students must complete two elective courses (approved by the student’s adviser).

-Required Courses: Clinical Specialization (or substitutions approved by the student’s adviser and the DGS)
+Required Courses: Clinical Specialization (or substitutions approved by the student’s adviser)

 BIS 505 | Biostatistics in Public Health II | 1 |